neilpanchal/Chroma/README.md

 Artists & designers benefit tremendously from being able to control luminosity in a linear color space.
 In order to conceive visual distraction, emphasis, phase, depth, importance, or an abstract artistic visual hierarchy; the ability to control luminisity is indispensible.

-The human vision has evolved to prioritize luminosity information during the object recognition process.
+Human vision has evolved to prioritize luminosity information during the object recognition process.
 Color spaces such as **HSL**, **HSV/HSB** and **RGB** are optimized for digital displays and lack luminosity control.
-For example, varying Hue while keeping Saturation and Lightness constant in HSL colorspace produces perceptually non-uniform colors.
+For an example, varying Hue while keeping Saturation and Lightness constant in HSL colorspace produces perceptually non-uniform colors.
 Moreover, Lightness is a non-linear function of both - Saturation and Hue.
 This severely limits the ability to predict the apparent and perceptual luminosity.

 Chroma library allows for color production in **CIE-Lab** and **CIE-LCH** (cyclindrical transfomration of CIE-Lab) which are better suited for human vision and perceptual predictibility.
 Chroma objects can be instantiated with CIE color parameters, but represented and drawn in RGB color space.